 Step 1: Choose Your Niche And Specialise In It

 Consultancy is a broad field.
 You need to identify a specific area that interests you.
 Once you know the area, you must focus on gaining the knowledge and skills required to work in that niche.

 To run a consulting business, you need more than just education.
 You also require a clear business plan to turn your skillsets and expertise into profit.

-A business plan includes a mission, vision, and values statement of your consulting business.
-Moreover, it also includes a marketing plan that lists your services, prospective clients, marketing budget, and marketing methods.
+A business plan includes your consulting business's mission, vision, and values statement.
+Moreover, it also consists of a marketing plan that lists your services, prospective clients, marketing budget, and marketing methods.